Undead-Reckoning/Hexcopter-ROS-Test/README.md

 - USE PX4 1.16, px4_msgs and px4_ros2_cpp must be on the 1.16 branch as well.
 - PX4 and ROS 2 installations as detailed by https://docs.px4.io/main/en/ros2/user_guide.html
     - This involves setting up the PX4 toolchain, ROS 2, and the Micro XRCE-DDS Agent
-    - Tested on PX4 v1.15.0 and v1.15.4, ROS 2 Humble
-    - If this is a first time setup, try at least one of the examples at the end of the installation guide above before moving on to confirm you have everything set up properly.
 - QGroundControl
     - Works with the latest QGC daily